 Methodists trace their roots to the early church.
-However, Methodists emerge as a unique and distinctive Christian tradition in 18th century England.
+Maintaining an apostolic faith, Methodists emerge as a unique and distinctive Christian tradition in 18th century England.
 The Reverend Mr. John Wesley, a priest in the Church of England, sought to reform the church and reinvigorate Christians to greater focus on Christian living through spreading God’s love and serving the poor and marginalized.
 John Wesley along with his brother Charles Wesley, friend George Whitefield, and many others began to preach in open areas across Great Britain as well as organize Bible groups who studied Scripture and served the poor.

 While the early Methodists did not object to the doctrine or polity of the English church, separation eventually ensued in the late 18th century with the establishment of the Methodist Episcopal Church in 1784 in the newly-formed United States of America.
 Methodists in Great Britain formed their own church after John Wesley’s death in 1791.